apache/fluss/website/docs/quickstart/flink.md

 You can visit

 - the [Flink Web UI](http://localhost:8083/) to see the detailed status of the Flink cluster and Flink jobs,
-- [Grafana](http://localhost:3002) to observe the cluster status of the Fluss and Flink cluster (click `Dashboards` in the left pane and select one of the provided dashboards) or
+- [Grafana](http://localhost:3002/dashboards) to observe the cluster status of the Fluss and Flink cluster with the provided dashboards, or
 - the [Prometheus Web UI](http://localhost:9092) to directly query Prometheus with [PromQL](https://prometheus.io/docs/prometheus/2.55/getting_started/).